 Yearly Eye Health Exams

-While a comprehensive yearly adult eye and vision examination may include the following tests, individual patient signs and symptoms, along with the professional judgment of Dr. Currence, may significantly influence the testing done.
+While a comprehensive yearly adult eye and vision examination may include the following tests, individual patient signs and symptoms, along with the professional judgment of our doctors, may significantly influence the testing done.

 The patient history helps to determine any symptoms the patient is experiencing, the presence of any general health problems, medications taken and occupational and environmental conditions that may be affecting vision.
-Dr. Currence will ask about any eye or vision problems you may be having and about your overall health.
-He will also ask about any previous eye or health conditions for you and your family members.
+We will ask about any eye or vision problems you may be having and about your overall health.
+We will also ask about any previous eye or health conditions for you and your family members.

 Depending on the results of the annual eye examination, additional testing may be required.
 The doctor will discuss with you the nature of any visual or eye health problems found and explain available treatment options.
 In some cases, referral for consultation or treatment by an eye specialist may be indicated, but this is rare.
 With the instruments we have in our office, many eye conditions can be treated and monitored here at Beartooth Vision Center.

-If you have questions regarding any eye or vision conditions diagnosed, or treatment recommended, don’t hesitate to ask Dr. Currence.
-He is glad to help you to understand the status of your eyes and vision and why we do what we do in an eye examination.
+If you have questions regarding any eye or vision conditions diagnosed, or treatment recommended, don’t hesitate to ask.
+We are glad to help you to understand the status of your eyes and vision and why we do what we do in an eye examination.

 Snellen acuity charts are used to measure the sharpness of your vision.
 Visual acuity measurements evaluate how clearly each eye is seeing.
 As part of the testing, you are asked to read letters on distance and near reading charts.
 In the world of visual acuity, the smaller the better.
 The results of visual acuity testing are written as ratios such as 20/40.
 For distance vision, the top number in the fraction is the standard twenty foot test distance.
 The bottom number is the smallest letter size you were able to read at the test distance.
 In an exam room a bit shorter than 20 feet, the chart letter sizes are calibrated and adjusted for the exam room length.
 A person with 20/40 visual acuity would have to get within 20 feet of a letter that can be seen at 40 feet by a person with 20/20 vision.
 A person with 20/20 vision can see at 400 feet what a 20/400 seeing person can only see when they are 20 feet away.
 In other words, the 20/20 person sees things clearly 1/20 the size of the 20/400 person.
 They aren’t 20 times better as a person, but they do see 20 times better.
 Sometimes life ain’t fair.